soheib-papi/url.shortener/README.md

 This endpoint takes an ID and returns the number of visits to this address.
 The calling method is GET.

 https://localhost:7086/urlitems/summary
 This endpoint displays all links that have not expired, along with the number of visits.
+The calling method is GET.

 You can use the http file available in the project to test the endpoints.